 Approach to the Patient with Liver Disease

 A diagnosis of liver disease usually can be made accurately by careful elicitation of the patient’s history, physical examination, and application of a few laboratory tests.
 In some circumstances, radiologic examinations are helpful or, indeed, diagnostic.
-Liver biopsy is considered the criterion standard in evaluation of liver disease but is now needed less for diagnosis than for grading and staging of disease.
+Liver biopsy is considered the criterion standard in evaluation of liver disease, but is now needed less for diagnosis than for grading (activity) and staging (fibrosis) of disease.
+Non-invasive means of assessing fibrosis stage have become increasingly helpful and may allow for avoidance of biopsy in a proportion of patients.
 This chapter provides an introduction to diagnosis and management of liver disease, briefly reviewing the structure and function of the liver; the major clinical manifestations of liver disease; and the use of clinical history, physical examination, laboratory tests, imaging studies, and liver biopsy.

 LIVER STRUCTURE AND FUNCTION